Hazardous Atmospheres and Confined Space Atmosphere Testing (HAACSAT)

 During the initial training programme, delegates will gain an understanding of the roles and responsibilities of a Hazardous Atmosphere Tester.

-The HAACSAT course is set out in the following modules, with associated learning outcomes:
+The HAACSAT course is set out in the following sections, with associated learning outcomes:

 Delegates will have an understanding of: